15 Awesome Do-It-Yourself (DIY) Gadgets

 6. DIY Fog Machine

-If any of you ever dreamed of becoming a rock star (or a vampire), you could bot have gotten far without your own fog machine.
-Well, you are one step closer with this DIY fog machine.
-It’s simple to make and it creates a cool effect: add some food glycerin, mix it up with some distilled water and put it under a flame, the effect is awesome, and all for $5!
+If any of you ever dreamed of becoming a rock star (or a vampire), you could not have gotten far without your own fog machine.
+Well, you are one step closer to this DIY fog machine.
+It’s simple to make and it creates a cool effect: add some food glycerin, mix it up with some distilled water, and put it under a flame, the effect is awesome, and all for $5!

 7. Vertipod One-Man Hoverflyer